DataCanvasIO/YLearn/README.md

 1. **Representation of the causal graph**

-   Given a set of variables, the representation of its causal graph in YLearn requires a python `dict` to denote the causal relations of variables, in which the *keys* of the `dict` are children of all elements in the corresponding values which usually should be a list of names of variables.
+   Given a set of variables, the representation of its causal graph in YLearn *requires a python `dict` to denote the causal relations of variables*, in which the *keys* of the `dict` are children of all elements in the corresponding values which usually should be a list of names of variables.
 For an instance, in the simplest case, for a given causal graph `X <- W -> Y`, we first define a python `dict` for the causal relations, which will then be passed to `CausalGraph` as a parameter:

     ```python
         causation = {'X': ['W'], 'W':[], 'Y':['W']}
         cg = CausalGraph(causation=causation)
     ```

    `cg` will be the causal graph encoding the causal relation `X <- W -> Y` in YLearn.
-If there exist unobserved confounders in the causal graph, then, aside from the observed variables, we should also define a python `list` containing these causal relations.
+If there exist *unobserved confounders* in the causal graph, then, aside from the observed variables, we should also define a python `list` containing these causal relations.
 For example, a causal graph with unobserved confounders (green nodes)

     <img src="./fig/graph_expun.png" width="400">